 Level 25 Art Lover

 Contact Info / Websites

-But, I digress.
-I went to the U.S. in early October to participate in the New York Comic-Con.
+I went to the U.S. in early October 2015 to participate in the New York Comic-Con.
 It was amazing!
 Truly!
 A bit too crowded for my taste, but the number of attendees over the 4 days the convention was held reached 170 THOUSAND!
-So the convention in itself was quite a feat to pull of alone, so kudos to all the invicible personell that made the C-C what it was!
+So the convention in itself was quite a feat to pull of alone, so kudos to all the invisible personell that made the CC what it was!

 Did I wear a costume?
 Yes.
 It was from the Fallout franchise, more specifically Fallout 3.
 The outfit is basically an Armored RobCo jumpsuit (complete with logo on back) the Ghoul Mask, and the Alien Blaster.
-I had lots of additional props on my person, like a keychain with old keyes, Energy Cells (ammuntion for one-handed energy weapons), RadAway, bottlecaps, and other Fallout stuff.
+I had lots of additional props on my person, like a keychain with old keys, Energy Cells (ammuntion for one-handed energy weapons), RadAway, bottlecaps, and other Fallout stuff.
 Originally I was going to wear a Pip-Boy 3000A, a fancy wrist-watch that is iconic to the franchise, but I didn't receive it in time.
-The jumpsuit belonged to my father, he used it as labor-coveralls, which ment it was already heavily worn, stitched, and sun-bleached on some areas by the time I found it.
+The jumpsuit belonged to my father, he used it (up to 2006, when he passed away) as labor-coveralls, which ment it was already heavily worn, stitched, and sun-bleached by the time I found it.

 The Alien Blaster was bought from Etsy, for a reasonable fee.
 It has functional LED wiring throughout the gun, as well as funtioning reloading mechansim with the Alien Power Cell that comes with it.
 The prop maker goes by the name of TheWastelander.
 He provides great dualogue and customer service, just so you know.